Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

 ![Tax zones](../../Assets/Screenshots/Taxes/Settings/TaxZones/TaxZones.png "[Tax zones]")

-1. Select the tax zone you want to delete.

   > [Warning] Be aware that the deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Invoicing* and *Accounting* modules.
 In case of doubt, contact our customer support.

 2. Click the ![Delete](../../Assets/Icons/Trash08.png "[Delete]") (Delete) button next to the tax zone to be deleted.
-  The tax zone is deleted from the list.
+  The tax zone is removed from the list.

 3. Click the [SAVE] button.
-  A pop-up window confirms that the changes have been saved.
+  The tax zone has been deleted.
+The *Changes have been saved* pop-up window is displayed.

   ![Changes saved](../../Assets/Screenshots/Taxes/Settings/TaxClasses/ChangesSaved.png "[Changes saved]")

-4. Refresh the *Tax* module for the *TAX RATES* tab to display the changes made.
-To do so, click the F5 key.
-The deleted tax zone is no longer displayed in the *Tax zone* drop-down list in the *TAX RATES* tab.
+4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.

 [comment]: <> (By deleting a tax zone, SAVE shows the confirmation message.
 For changes to be displayed in the drop-down list in TAX RATES, the whole module must be refreshed with F5.
 Refresh icon does not work in this case, i.e. no changes in the drop-down list Tax zone are displayed.
 Stand 08.08.22)